AqwamCreates/DataPredict-Agent/docs/API.md

 #### Parameters:

-* agentName: The name of the agent that will queue the message.
+* agentName: The name of the agent that will store the local memory.

 * interactorName: The name of the interactor that the agent interacted with inside the memory that will be added.